isaacg1/isaacg1.github.io/_posts/2022-12-11-dunning-kruger.md

 This is a claim of flattening DK -- "only modestly correlated"!
 The conflation between the two claims has been present from the start.
-The paper then goes on to demonstrates flattening DK, not nonmonotonic DK.
+The paper then goes on to demonstrate flattening DK, not nonmonotonic DK.
 A reader who is not reading very closely could easily come away thinking that nonmonotonic DK had been demonstrated, given the conflation of the claims.
 This conflation of claims, in this paper and others,